Cheapest Car Insurance Quotes in Hawaii (2026)

 Find Cheap Car Insurance Quotes in Hawaii

-Who has the best cheap car insurance in Hawaii?
+Best cheap car insurance in HI

-- Cheapest after a speeding ticket: Geico — $77/mo
+- Have a speeding ticket?
+Geico: $77/mo

 Monthly rates are based on full coverage car insurance for a 30-year-old man.
 Some rates use different ages or coverage limits.

-Even though Geico is the cheapest, State Farm is the best choice for people who are willing to pay more for great service.
+State Farm may be a better choice if you're willing to pay more for great service.
 At $161 per month, full coverage from State Farm is more than twice as expensive as Geico.
-But it's still the third-cheapest generally available option, and its superior customer service may be worth the extra cost if you're ever in an accident.

 Find Cheap Car Insurance Quotes in Hawaii